 If you’d like to get Dress Down Friday in your email inbox every Friday, subscribe here.

-A couple weeks back I stumbled upon what seems like a small culture of people who have backed away from the “pure paperless ideology.”
+A couple weeks back, I stumbled upon what seems like a small culture of people who have backed away from the “pure paperless ideology.”
 They are using small notebooks (Moleskines) to manage the tasks and projects in their lives.
-I’ve researched a bunch of various methods and learned a little about the “Getting Things Done (GTD)” method so that I could come up with a hack of my own and one that would work well for the life of a student doing research.
+I’ve researched a bunch of various methods and learned a little about David Allen’s “Getting Things Done (GTD)” methodologu so that I could come up with a hack of my own and one that would work well for the life of a student doing research.